5 Hemp clothing benefits (for you, your planet and your business)

 Been wondering if hemp is right for your business?
 Durable, versatile and so on trend, hemp fabric has the potential to be the sustainable fabric heavyweight in the coming years.

-About 67% of us are taking our wardrobes ‘green’, naming sustainable practices as what inspires us to add clothing to our cart.
+About 67% of us are taking our wardrobes 'green', naming sustainable practices as what inspires us to add clothing to our cart.
 And for good reason!
 The development of clothing (and footwear) contributes a whopping 10% of CO emissions and uses over 79 billion cubic metres of water each year.
 Switching to sustainable fabrics is only part of what will contribute to a more sustainable global fashion industry.
-It’s a part of our mission here at Epic to encourage kiwi businesses to choose the best long-term practices.
 So, let's look at the top 5 hemp clothing benefits, for you, your planet and your business.

 What is hemp?